Jordan Levin

-Jordan Levin (born August 30, 1967) is an American media executive, producer, entrepreneur and now professor.
+Jordan Levin (born August 30, 1967) is an American media executive, producer, entrepreneur and professor.
 He was general manager of Rooster Teeth, an Austin, Texas-based digital-media and events company owned by Warner Bros Discovery from 2019 until its closure in 2024.
 A strategic advisor and business consultant, he was previously the chief executive officer at AwesomenessTV, the chief content officer at the NFL, the CEO at The WB, and the founder and CEO of Generate, a production studio and talent management company.
 Levin is also a former co-owner of the Chicago Red Stars.

 Early life

 Levin was born to a Jewish family.
 His father worked in advertising.
 As a child, Levin states that he would "take the old TV Guide Fall Preview issue and, just based on the descriptions, write whether I thought the shows would stick or not.
 So I always sort of fantasized about running a network."
 Levin attended the College of Communication at the University of Texas at Austin where he majored in Radio-Television-Film with a concentration in film and television theory and criticism.

 He wrote his college thesis about how the increasing number of cable channels would force broadcast networks to be more targeted.
 This caught the eye of executives at the Walt Disney Company, who hired him as a training executive, which was the beginning of Levin's career in the entertainment industry.